sveltejs/rfcs/text/0000-declarative-actions.md

 ## How we teach this

 We should teach this roughly the same as we teach Components with Slots.
-Though `<Target />` "only accepts one child", since the action is applied with a directive, therefore it can alias to said child.
+Though `<target />` "only accepts one child", since the action is applied with a directive, therefore it can alias to said child.

 Current svelte guides shouldn't have to be reorganized since there should be a section for Actions already.